SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ### 3.1.1.
 Georeference
 This folder contains components for georeferencing the document:

-### Georeference Area Selection
+### List Of Area Selection
-**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/GeoreferenceAreaSelection.tsx`
+**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/elements/ListOfAreaSelection.tsx`
-The component is a UI element that allows users to define and name a geographic area by either entering a name directly or interacting with a polygon map modal.
+This component is designed to manage and display a form field that allows users to assign a name and optionally configure polygon coordinates for a specific area on a map.

 ---

-### Georeference Selection
+### List Of Point Selection
-**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/GeoreferenceSelection.tsx`
+**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/elements/ListOfPoinSelection.tsx`
-This component allows users to input geographical coordinates (latitude and longitude) and integrates this data into a document object.
+This component provides an interface for selecting and displaying a single geographic point (latitude and longitude).

 ---

-### Georeference Type Selection
+### New Area Selection
-**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/GeoreferenceTypeSelection.tsx`
+**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/elements/NewAreaSelection.tsx`
-This component is used for selecting a georeference type for a document.
+This component allows users to define a new geographic area by naming it and optionally selecting its polygonal boundaries on a map.

 ---

+### New Point Selection
+**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/elements/NewPointSelection.tsx`
+This component facilitates the selection of a single geographic point (latitude and longitude).
+It allows users to view and potentially update the coordinates using a modal map interface.

+---

 ### Mini Map Area Modal
-**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/MiniMapAreaModal.tsx`
+**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/minimap/MiniMapAreaModal.tsx`
 The component is a modal window that enables users to interactively select or draw a polygon on a map and save its geographical coordinates.

 ---

+### Mini Map List Area Modal
+**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/minimap/MiniMapListAreaModal.tsx`
+This component provides a modal-based map interface for selecting predefined polygonal areas.
+It allows users to choose an area by clicking on displayed polygons.

+---

+### Mini Map List Point Modal
+**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/minimap/MiniMapListPointModal.tsx`
+This component is a modal-based map interface designed for selecting a single point location.
+It allows users to choose a point from a set of predefined locations.

+---

-### Mini Map Modal
+### Mini Map Point Modal
+**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/minimap/MiniMapPointModal.tsx`
+This component is a modal-based map interface designed for selecting a single point location.
+It allows users to choose a point from a set of predefined locations.

+---

+### Georeference Type Selection
-**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/MiniMapModal.tsx`
+**File**: `modules/UrbanPlanner/AddDocumentForm/elements/Georeference/GeoreferenceTypeSelection.tsx`
-This component shows a mini map where the user can choose/point a location (lat, long) for the new document.
+This component is used for selecting a georeference type for a document.

 ---